 Fair warning: This post is chock full of money saving tips that you’ll want to come back to later.
 Pin it now so you have it handy, then start saving today with these simple-to-implement money saving tips :)

 Pick your potential savings targets

-Review this short list of easily-changeable recurring expenses and write down the ones that apply to you (even if you don’t think you’d ever want to get rid of them or that you’re already getting the best deal possible.)
+Review this short list of easy-to-change recurring expenses and write down the ones that apply to you.
+(Even if you don’t think you’d ever want to get rid of them or that you’re already getting the best deal possible.)